Light-emitting diode: Applications

+The application of LEDs in horticulture has revolutionized plant cultivation by providing energy-efficient, customizable lighting solutions that optimize plant growth and development.
+LEDs offer precise control over light spectra, intensity, and photoperiods, enabling growers to tailor lighting conditions to the specific needs of different plant species and growth stages.
+This technology enhances photosynthesis, improves crop yields, and reduces energy costs compared to traditional lighting systems.
+Additionally, LEDs generate less heat, allowing closer placement to plants without risking thermal damage, and contribute to sustainable farming practices by lowering carbon footprints and extending growing seasons in controlled environments.
+Light spectrum affects growth, metabolite profile, and resistance against fungal phytopathogens of Solanum lycopersicum seedlings.
+LEDs can also be used in micropropagation.

 Indicators and signs

 The low energy consumption, low maintenance and small size of LEDs has led to uses as status indicators and displays on a variety of equipment and installations.
 Large-area LED displays are used as stadium displays, dynamic decorative displays, and dynamic message signs on freeways.
 Thin, lightweight message displays are used at airports and railway stations, and as destination displays for trains, buses, trams, and ferries.